Zhuji railway station

 Zhuji railway station (诸暨站 (諸暨站, Zhūjì zhàn)) is a railway station of Hangchangkun Passenger Railway.
 The station is located in Zhuji, Shaoxing, Zhejiang, China.

 History

 The station opened in July 1931.
-In 16 June 2006, Zhuji railway station opened to public at the current site with a designed capacity of 3000 people.
-The waiting room has gone through renovation in August-September 2022 to provide a clean, orderly and comfortable environment.
+On 16 June 2006, Zhuji railway station opened to public at the current site with a designed capacity of 3000 people.
+The waiting room has gone through renovation in August–September 2022 to provide a clean, orderly and comfortable environment.